 What are some great BBQ sides to offer at a summer barbecue?

-Potato salad, coleslaw, grilled corn on the cob, and grilled asparagus are all fan favorites, but there are plenty of other great options to choose from.
-Roasted brussels sprouts, fruit salad, macaroni salad, and quinoa salad are all great choices that will leave your guests satisfied.
+Potato salad, coleslaw, grilled corn on the cob, and asparagus are all fan favorites, but there are plenty of other great options.
+Roasted Brussels sprouts, fruit salad, macaroni salad, and quinoa salad are all great choices that satisfy your guests.
 No matter what you choose, make sure to have a variety of options so everyone can find something they love.

 Do I need to offer a lot of different side dishes at a barbecue?